niketagrawal/Lecture-notes/Unix-Shell/unix-shell-lecture-notes.md

 [16:45 PM - 16:48 PM] Summary and pointers on where to go from here? <br/>
 [16:48 PM - 17:00 PM] Feedback from the learners + Q&A <br/>

+The lesson is delivered mainly as a type along with the learners.
+Slides are used only to facilitate the lesson introduction and as an aid to explain the key concepts using figures.
+There are dedicated helpers to assist the learners in the breakout rooms during the exercise session and answer their questions on the chat in the main room.
+You can learn more about the role of a helper in this workshop in [this document](https://doi.org/10.5281/zenodo.4730727).

 ### Introducing the Shell [10 min]